ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 # Luminosity (1/2)

--   Let's add a simple `luminosity` method to the `Color` class, which returns the luminosity value suggested by Shirley & Morley:
+-   Let's add simple `luminosity` method to the `Color` class that uses Shirley & Morley’s formula (you can implement [others](tomasi-ray-tracing-04a.html#/average-luminosities), if you want):

     ```python
     class Color: